craftcms/docs/docs/commerce/3.x/orders.md

 When a cart becomes an order, the following things happen:

-1) The `dateOrdered` order attribute is set to the current date.
+1. The `dateOrdered` order attribute is set to the current date.
-2) The `isCompleted` order attribute is set to `true`.
+2. The `isCompleted` order attribute is set to `true`.
-3) The default [order status](custom-order-statuses.md) is set on the order and any emails for this status are sent.
+3. The default [order status](custom-order-statuses.md) is set on the order and any emails for this status are sent.
-4) The order reference number is generated for the order, based on the ‘Order Reference Number Format‘ setting found in Commerce → Settings → General Settings section of the Control Panel.
+4. The order reference number is generated for the order, based on the ‘Order Reference Number Format‘ setting found in Commerce → Settings → General Settings section of the control panel.

 ### Order Numbers